mendix/docs/content/en/docs/refguide/modeling/integration/published-odata-services/published-odata-resource.md

 Select a combination of attributes with the following constraints:

-* Unique – each key points to exactly one object
+* Unique – The combination of key attributes should be unique, so each key points to exactly one object.
-* Required – ensures that no key attribute value is empty, which would mean you cannot find an object with it
+* Required – If one of the key attribute values is empty, you cannot find an object with it anymore.
-* Stable over time – the attribute values used for the key should not change so that you can find it again later
+* Stable over time – The attribute values used for the key should not change, so that you can find it again later.

 You can set unique and required constraints using [validation rules](/refguide/validation-rules/).